 - Routine circumcision. - Voluntary termination of pregnancy (abortion). - Voluntary sterilization procedures.
-To provide coverage for the women's preventive health services as recommended by the U.S. Department of Health and Human Services, any in-network deductible, copayment, and/or coinsurance, whichever applies to you, will be waived for a sterilization procedure furnished for a female member when it is performed as the primary procedure for family planning reasons.
+To provide coverage for the women's preventive health services as recommended by the U.S. Department of Health and Human Services and, as required by state law, any in-network deductible, copayment, and/or coinsurance, whichever applies to you, will be waived for a sterilization procedure furnished for a female member when it is performed as the primary procedure for family planning reasons.
 Or, if you choose to have this service performed by a non-preferred provider, you must pay your deductible, when it applies, and 20% coinsurance.
-This provision does not apply to you if your health plan is a grandfathered health plan under the Affordable Care Act.
+This is the case even if your health plan is a grandfathered health plan under the Affordable Care Act.
+This provision does not apply for hospital services.
 For all situations except as described in this paragraph, the cost share amount for elective surgery will still apply. - Endoscopic procedures. - Surgical procedures.
 This includes emergency and scheduled surgery.
-This coverage includes (but is not limited to): - Reconstructive surgery.
-This means non-dental surgery that is meant to improve or give back bodily function or correct a functional physical impairment that was caused by a birth defect, a prior surgical procedure or disease, or an accidental injury.
+This coverage includes (but is not limited to):

+Reconstructive surgery.
+This means non-dental surgery that is meant to improve or give you back bodily function or to correct a functional physical impairment that was caused by: a birth defect; a prior surgical procedure or disease; or an accidental injury.
 It also includes surgery to correct a deformity or disfigurement that was caused by an accidental injury.
 This coverage includes surgery to correct or repair disturbances of body composition caused by HIV associated lipodystrophy syndrome, when the covered provider has determined that this treatment is necessary to correct, repair, or lessen the effects of HIV associated lipodystrophy syndrome.
 These services include, but are not limited to: reconstructive surgery, such as suction-assisted lipectomy; other restorative procedures; and dermal injections or fillers for reversal of facial lipoatrophy syndrome.